Teams and organizations of the Marvel Cinematic Universe: Strategic Operations Command Center

 The Strategic Operations Command Center, also known by its acronym SOCC, was a special task force led by Thaddeus Ross in order to hunt down the Hulk.
 Part of the United States Army, the SOCC tracked Banner down in Rio de Janeiro, Brazil and attempted to arrest him, but Banner transforms into the Hulk and manages to escape.
 The SOCC then confront the Hulk at Grayburn College and arrest Banner, but are forced to become temporary allies with him during his fight with the Abomination in Harlem.

-It appeared in the film The Incredible Hulk.
+As of 2025, the group has appeared in one project: the film The Incredible Hulk (2008).

 Valkyrie

 The Valkyrie were a group of female Asgardian warriors who served under Odin.
 Described by Thor as a "legend", the Valkyrie were sworn to protect the throne and fly on winged horses.
 During one of their missions, they were sent by Odin to Hel in order to prevent his daughter, Hela, from escaping.
 However, Hela single-handedly murdered all but one of the Valkyrie before Odin arrived and stopped her.
 Deeply traumatized by the experience, the sole surviving Valkyrie leaves Asgard and becomes a bounty hunter, serving the Grandmaster on Sakaar as "Scrapper 142".

-They appeared in the film Thor: Ragnarok.
+As of 2025, the group has appeared in one project: the film Thor: Ragnarok.

 Warriors Three

 The Warriors Three are a group of Asgardian warriors/adventurers, made up of Hogun, Fandral, and Volstagg, with Fandral initially portrayed by Joshua Dallas, Hogun portrayed by Tadanobu Asano, and Volstagg portrayed by Ray Stevenson.
 They often fight alongside Thor and Lady Sif.
 Zachary Levi later replaces Joshua Dallas as Fandral.
-They are ultimately killed by Hela during her takeover of Asgard.
+Fandral, Hogun, and Volstagg are ultimately killed by Hela during her takeover of Asgard.

-They appeared in the films Thor, Thor: The Dark World, and Thor: Ragnarok; as well as the Disney+ animated series What If...?.
+As of 2025, the group has appeared in four projects: the films Thor (2011), Thor: The Dark World (2013), and Thor: Ragnarok; and the Disney+ animated series What If...?.

 Companies

 Advanced Idea Mechanics

 Advanced Idea Mechanics, better known by its acronym A.I.M., was a scientific research and development company that was founded by Aldrich Killian.
 In 1999, Killian attempted to recruit Tony Stark, but failed and was instead approached by Maya Hansen, who agreed to join the organization and develop the Extremis genetic manipulation technology.
 Over the years, A.I.M. gathered an army of Extremis soldiers, but many of them became unstable and exploded.
 To cover the accidents up, Killian hired failed actor Trevor Slattery to pose as the Mandarin and claim responsibility for the "attacks".
 The Mandarin's actions eventually caught the attention of Tony Stark, whose mansion was later destroyed by A.I.M., while Killian kidnapped U.S. President Matthew Ellis.
 Killian is ultimately stopped by Stark and James Rhodes, and is then killed by Pepper Potts.

-It appeared in the film Iron Man 3.
+As of 2025, the group has appeared in one project: the film Iron Man 3 (2013).